 As the season progresses, these numbers will fluctuate.
 Who knows, a team could go on a surprise run and become a top contender after being an underdog early in the year.
 With so much skill across the league, don't count out anyone too soon.

-The 2019 WNBA regular season will start on May 24 and run all the way until Sept.
-8. The 12 teams in the league will be pushing to make the postseason.
-All 12 squads will play in 34 regular season games.
+The 2020 WNBA regular season will start in May and run all the way until September.
+The 12 teams in the league will be pushing to make the postseason.
+All 12 squads will play in 34 regular-season games.
 The eight teams with the best records will see their season continue in the playoffs.

 Which WNBA franchise has the most championships